kotlin-hands-on/hands-on/README.md

 * Use simple sentences.
 Remove words if they don’t affect the meaning.
 * Use keywords that users can relate to.
 * Put statements in the positive form.
-* Avoid the jargon and slang.
+* Avoid jargon and slang.
-* Avoid the nested structure.
+* Avoid nested structure.
 * Avoid acronyms (e.g., i.e., a.k.a., etc.).
 * Use Oxford comma (serial comma) - the final comma in a list of things.
 Example: _Running, testing, and packaging._